Lectures on Supersingular K3 Surfaces and the Crystalline Torelli Theorem: Formal Group Laws

 using $\vec{W}:=(W_0,W_1,...)$ to define the group structure, where the $W_i$ are the Witt polynomials from Section \ref{subsec:Witt}.
 We note that $\vec{W}$ is an example of an infinite dimensional formal group law.
 Next, we define

 Multiplication by elements of $W(k)$ gives rise to endomorphisms of $\Phi_{\vec{W}}$, and one can define Frobenius and Verschiebung for $\Phi_{\vec{W}}$.
-These endomorphisms generate a subring of ${\rm Hom}(\Phi_{\vec{W}},\Phi_{\vec{W}})$, which is isomorphic to the ring ${\rm Cart}(k)$ defined above.
+Equipped with these operations, ${\rm Hom}(\Phi_{\vec{W}},\Phi_{\vec{W}})$ becomes a non-commutative $W(k)$-algebra that is isomorphic to the opposite ring of ${\rm Cart}(k)$ defined above.
 In particular, this turns $D\vec{G}$ into a left ${\rm Cart}(k)$-module, which turns out to satisfy the conditions in (2) of Theorem \ref{thm:dieudonne cartier modules}.
 We refer to \cite[Section 1]{Mumford Formal Groups} and \cite[Chapter V]{Hazewinkel} for details, generalizations, as well as different approaches.

 \begin{Examples} Let $k$ be an algebraically closed field of positive characteristic, and let $G=G(x,y)$ be a commutative $1$-dimensional formal group law over $k$. \begin{enumerate} \item If $G$ is of finite height $h$, then $DG\iso {\rm Cart}(k)/(F-V^{h-1})$, which is a free $W(k)$-module of rank $h$. \item If $G$ is of infinite height, then $G\iso\widehat{\GG}_a$, and then $D\widehat{\GG}_a\iso k[[x]]$ with $F=0$ and $V(x^n)=x^{n+1}$. \end{enumerate} In particular, $h$ is equal to the minimal number of generators of $DG$ as $W(k)$-module. \end{Examples}